RonaldCedeno/react-gif-app/README.md

+# Gif Search React App
+<b>Simple and small web application to search for Gifs and display them.</b>

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).